John Newton Templeton: Biography

 John Newton Templeton was born in about 1807, into slavery.
 He and his family were emancipated in 1813 when their owner, Thomas Wiliamson, died.
 He moved with Williamson's son William, a Presbyterian minister, and Thomas Williamson's widow, Anne, to Adams County, Ohio.
 Anne had taught John to read and write.
 Templeton received a classical education.

 Ohio University

 He was invited by the President of Ohio University to attend the college.
 He began in 1824 and graduated in 1828.
-He was the fourth Black person in the country to graduate from college and the first west of the Ohio River.
+He was the fourth African-American to graduate from college in the United States and the first west of the Ohio River.
 He had been targeted by the American Colonization Society to become the first President of Liberia.
 He ultimately turned this offer down.

-Templeton gave a speech at Ohio University in 1828 titled "Claims of Liberia," that is cited by writer Lawrence Ross as an early example of Black student activism.
+Templeton gave a speech at Ohio University in 1828 titled "Claims of Liberia," that is cited by writer Lawrence Ross as an early example of African-American student activism.